Invoca/developer-docs/source/api_documentation/network_integration/advertiser_users/index.rst

 For convenience, the API provides an interface for performing operations on specific advertiser users.
 This is useful for situations where it is inconvenient to send an array of all existing advertiser users.
-Actions for this endpoint can only be taken on users with value of false for `<can_login_via_platform>` field, indicating that the user's authentication is managed by the network (as has access to the Invoca platform using SSO).
+Actions for this endpoint can only be taken on users with value of false for `<can_login_via_platform>` field, indicating that the user's authentication is managed by the network (and has access to the Invoca platform using SSO).

 Endpoint: